reingart/pyfpdf/README.md

 document.output("hello_world.pdf")
 ```

+It is a fork and the successor of `PyFPDF`.
 Compared with other PDF libraries, `fpdf2` is simple, small and versatile, with
 advanced capabilities, and is easy to learn, extend and maintain.